xingchenwan/MLRG_DeepCurvature/README.md

 For an illustrated example of its use, please see example.ipynb.

 References:

+1. Paszke, A., Gross, S., Massa, F., Lerer, A., Bradbury, J., Chanan, G., Killeen, T., Lin, Z., Gimelshein, N., Antiga, L. and Desmaison, A., 2019.
+PyTorch: An imperative style, high-performance deep learning library.
+In Advances in Neural Information Processing Systems (pp. 8024-8035).

-1. Gardner, J., Pleiss, G., Weinberger, K.Q., Bindel, D. and Wilson, A.G., 2018.
+2. Gardner, J., Pleiss, G., Weinberger, K.Q., Bindel, D. and Wilson, A.G., 2018.
 Gpytorch: Blackbox matrix-matrix gaussian process inference with gpu acceleration.
 In Advances in Neural Information Processing Systems (pp. 7576-7586).

-2. Paszke, A., Gross, S., Massa, F., Lerer, A., Bradbury, J., Chanan, G., Killeen, T., Lin, Z., Gimelshein, N., Antiga, L. and Desmaison, A., 2019.
-PyTorch: An imperative style, high-performance deep learning library.
-In Advances in Neural Information Processing Systems (pp. 8024-8035).

 3. Simonyan, K. and Zisserman, A., 2014.
 Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556.

+4. He, K., Zhang, X., Ren, S. and Sun, J., 2016.
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).

+5. Martens, J. and Grosse, R., 2015, June.
+Optimizing neural networks with kronecker-factored approximate curvature.
+In International conference on machine learning (pp. 2408-2417).

+6. Keskar, N.S. and Socher, R., 2017.
+Improving generalization performance by switching from adam to sgd. arXiv preprint arXiv:1712.07628.